open/close all folders

 - Curb-Stomp Battle: Deals these out like a champ.

-- Half An Hour Of Power: Except as a Super Saiyan 4, he only has ten minutes due to the massive power of the form.
+- Hour of Power: He can only stay fused for thirty minutes, except as a Super Saiyan 4.
+He only has ten minutes due to the massive power of the form.

 - Lightning Bruiser: He's so fast he can hit an opponent multiple times before moving his arms.

-- Redheaded Hero: As a Super Saiyan 4.
+- Showy Invincible Hero: Likes to play with his food as a Super Saiyan 4.

-- Signature Attack L Stardust Breaker and Big Bang Kamehameha
+- Signature Move: Stardust Breaker and Big Bang Kamehameha

 - Sphere of Destruction: His Stardust Breaker / Soul Punisher, a rainbow-colored ki sphere that completely obliterates Janemba from the inside out.